 Registration Fee: $1049 for tuition & course reader

-COURSE REQUIREMENT: All students who enroll in this course must have completed the Making Math Real: Overview, Making Math Real: The 4 Operations and the 400 Math facts, and Making Math Real: Fractions, Decimals, and Advanced Place Value.
-Since Geometry is a synthesis course, it is strongly recommended to also have completed Making Math Real: Kindergarten and Making Math Real: The 9 Lines Intensive.
+MANDATORY PREREQUISITES: All students who enroll in this course must have completed the Making Math Real: Overview, The 4 Operations & 400 Math Facts, and Fractions, Decimals, and Advanced Place Value.
+Since Geometry is a synthesis course, it is strongly recommended to also have completed Making Math Real: Kindergarten and Making Math Real: 9 Lines Intensive.

 COURSE DESCRIPTION: This course provides the comprehensive, simultaneous multisensory structured methods for introducing and teaching the concepts and applications of geometry for grades K-8.
 It is designed and intended for educational therapists, special educators, and elementary and secondary classroom teachers.
 Parents and those who consider themselves non-math majors are especially encouraged to enroll.

 Topics include full units on measurement for standard and metric units, reading and using standard and metric rulers, reading and using protractors, unit conversions, classifying polygons, circles, polyhedrons, and 3-dimensional space figures, area, perimeter, basic surface area and volume, graphing and the coordinate plane, the fundamentals of geometry: points, lines, planes, and angles, decoding and encoding the vocabulary and codes of geometry, and unit analysis.